-My friends burst into laughter and skipped out.
+My friends burst into laughter and skipped out into the hazy sunshine.

-Tony was the other partner at Mayweather Executive Services.
-Tony had lots of disturbing skills, including a puppet-master ability to make people do things they didn’t want to do.
-I didn’t have Tony’s level of skill so I whipped up a mean batch of margaritas hoping it would be enough to entice Yazmin and her prickly friend to visit.
+Tony was Sean’s partner at Mayweather Executive Services.
+Tony had many disturbing skills, including the puppet-master ability to make people do things they didn’t want to do.
+I didn’t have Tony’s skills, so I whipped up a mean batch of margaritas hoping to entice Yazmin and her prickly friend.

-I put on makeup, tidied the apartment, made the drinks, and tried to focus on the future.
-Precognition was my gift, my contribution to Mayweather Executive Solutions.
-Most days, it didn’t help much.
-The visions came out of context and didn’t always make sense until later.
-Worse, random thoughts popped into my head and flew out of my mouth at inconvenient and embarrassing times.
+I put on makeup, tidied the apartment, made the drinks, and focused on the future.
+Clairvoyance is my contribution to Mayweather Executive Solutions.
+Most days, it doesn’t help much.
+The visions come out of context and don’t always make sense.
+Worse, random thoughts pop into my head and fly out of my mouth at inconvenient moments.

-“Oh, it’s you, girls.”
-Her eyes went wide, curious but not irritated.
+“Oh, it’s you,” Her thick brows rose, curious but not irritated.

 Yazmin took mercy on the bashful kid at her door.
 “Sure, why not?”
-She stepped out of the apartment and pulled the door behind her.
+She stepped from the apartment and pulled the door behind her.

-“What about your friend,” Allison asked, “do you think she’d like to join us?”
+“What about your friend,” Allison asked, “would she like to join us?”

 Hailey answered with wet hair plastered to her head and a glass of white wine in her hand.
 “Hey, you.
 What’s up?”